 In 2019, emoji usage could be seen as a good practice in email marketing.

 We are humans, we love interaction!
 27% of the marketers in a study by Litmus, said: “2017 was the year of Interactive Emails”.
 Elements of Interactive Emails are Sliders, Surveys, Quizzes, Reviews, Add to Cart functionality, etc.

 This email marketing trend is not just going to continue in 2018 but will continue to evolve for better.
 We can expect more companies using Kinetic Emails for better Interactivity.
-Experian Email Benchmark Report 2016 says that as compared to non-kinetic emails, the unique open rates and open-to-click rates for kinetic emails has increased by 18% and 10% respectively.
+Experian Email Benchmark Report 2016 says that as compared to non-kinetic emails, the unique open rates and open-to-click rates for kinetic emails have increased by 18% and 10% respectively.

 Kinetic Emails uses a coding technique that can stimulate the website experience inside the inbox.
-As more email clients started supporting HTML and CSS, email marketers could design mobile optimized, advanced HTML layouts.
+As more email clients started supporting HTML and CSS, email marketers could design mobile-optimized, advanced HTML layouts.
 Kinetic Emails are compatible with Yahoo Mail, Gmail, Outlook 2003, Outlook.com, AOL, and iPad to name a few.

 Marketers are storytellers.
 How can email marketing escape from this skill of marketers?

 When no other ways of communication work, storytelling does.
 Stories make our brains act as if we are actually living them.